datlb90/flint-web-crawler/README.md

 ```http://localhost:3000
 ```

-Enter a starting URL and optional page limit, then click Crawl.
+Enter a starting URL and a max pages value, then click Crawl.